-4.1.10 Community Liaison Committee - Toronto
+4.1.9 Toronto Community Liaison Committee (CLC)

-The Toronto CLC was established in 2013 and meets three to four times per year.
+The Toronto CLC was established in 2013 and meets three to four times per year in the evening.
 The CLC is a forum for the exchange of information between the community and BWXT NEC and allows members to bring forward questions, discuss concerns and identify opportunities to improve community relations.
-In 2023, most meetings were held in person at the Toronto BWXT NEC facility in the evenings.